rdfostrich/article-swj2020-cobra/content/introduction.md

 While RDF archiving systems have emerged that can handle such evolving datasets, [a recent survey on archiving Linked Open Data](cite:cites archiving) illustrated the need for improved versioning capabilities.
-Concretely, there is a need for systems that can store and query such datasets on average machines, without requiring expensive high-end machines.
+Concretely, there is a need for systems that can store and query such datasets on average Web servers, without requiring expensive high-end machines.
 Recently, a [new archiving approach (OSTRICH)](cite:cites ostrich) was introduced that offers highly efficient triple pattern queries for different versioned query types, while still keeping storage requirements reasonable.
-OSTRICH was designed to run on average machines, so it can be used as a back-end for low-cost query interfaces such as [Triple Pattern Fragments](cite:cites ldf).
+OSTRICH was designed to run on average machines, so it can be used as a back-end for low-cost Web query interfaces such as [Triple Pattern Fragments](cite:cites ldf).
-Since OSTRICH exposes a triple pattern query interface, it can be used as an index inside [SPARQL query engines](cite:cites spec:sparqllang).
+Since OSTRICH exposes a triple pattern query interface, it can also be used as an index inside [SPARQL query engines](cite:cites spec:sparqllang).

 The main problem of OSTRICH is that it suffers from scalability issues during ingestion, which are caused by the storage strategy that is followed to achieve performant query execution.